Leary Field

 Leary Field is a baseball park in Portsmouth, New Hampshire, adjacent to the South Playground.
 Local American Legion teams play there.
 It was the home of the Seacoast Mavericks, a summer team of the Futures Collegiate Baseball League, occasionally in 2012 and continuously from 2013 through 2017.
-It will be home to the Northeast Tides of the North Shore Baseball League in 2020.

 Layout

 Leary Field has a covered wooden grandstand (pictured), aluminum seating on the third base side, and picnic space and accommodation for spectators in lawn chairs on the first base side.
 Beneath the grandstand is a concrete-block building housing toilets and food-service facilities.
 These open away from the field, behind the grandstand.

 Spectator gates are off Rockland Street, behind the grandstand; and across from the Portsmouth Library, beyond left field.

 The baseball surface is natural grass.
 Players have access to covered dugouts and on-field bullpens on each side of the field.
 Right field is notoriously short, and it is relatively easy to hit home runs over the chain-link fence that reach the dogwalk and tennis courts beyond right field.
 The prevailing west wind boosts balls hit to right field.